flyingrobots/draft-punks/SECURITY.md

 To report in good faith is to join ze orchestra of order.
 To disclose in public before ze patch?
 Barbaric.
 Out of tempo.
 Nein.
 Verbotten.

+## Safe Harbor
+If you make a good-faith effort to comply with this policy, we will not pursue civil or criminal action.
+Do not access user data, pivot laterally, persist, or degrade availability.
+Limit testing to your own accounts.

+## In Scope / Out of Scope
+- In scope: vulnerabilities affecting supported versions and first-party services.
+- Out of scope: social engineering, SPF/DMARC reports, rate-limit/DoS, third-party dependencies unless exploitable in our usage, outdated unsupported versions.

+## Severity & SLAs
+We use CVSS (v3.1/v4.0 when available) to assign severity.
+Targets: Critical – 7 days, High – 14 days, Medium – 30 days, Low – best-effort.

+## CVE & Advisory
+We publish advisories via GitHub Security Advisories and request CVEs.
+We are not a CNA.
 ---

 *Signed,*